 Unfortunately, no graph representation is best for all purposes.
 How can one cope with the zoo of graph representations?
 First, libraries such as LEDA and the Boost graph library offer several different graph data types, and one of them may suit your purposes.
 Second, if your application is not particularly time- or space-critical, several representations might do and there is no need to devise a custom-built representation for the particular application.
-Third, we recommend that graph algorithms should be written in the style of generic programming [119].
-The algorithms should access the graph data structure only through a small interface - a set of operations such as iterating over the edges out of a node, accessing information associated with an edge, and proceeding to the target node of an edge.
-A graph algorithm that only accesses the graph using this interface can be run on any representations.
+Third, we recommend that graph algorithms should be written in the style of generic programming [71].
+The algorithms should access the graph data structure only through a small set of operations, such as iterating over the edges out of a node, accessing information associated with an edge, and proceeding to the target node of an edge.
+The interface can be captured in an interface description, and a graph algorithm can be run on any representations.
 Fourth, if you have to build a custom representation for your application, make it available to others.

-LEDA [194, 217, 235] offers a powerful graph data type that supports a large variety of operations in constant time and is convenient to use, but is also space-consuming.
+LEDA [131, 118, 145] offers a powerful graph data type that supports a large variety of operations in constant time and is convenient to use, but is also space-consuming.
 Therefore LEDA also implements several more space-efficient adjacency array representations.

-The Boost graph library [50, 195] emphasizes a strict separation of representation and interface.
+The Boost graph library [27, 119] emphasizes a strict separation of representation and interface.
 In particular, Boost graph algorithms run on any representation that realizes the Boost interface.
-Boost also offers its own graph representation class adjacency\list.
-A large number of parameters allow one to choose between variants of graphs (directed and undirected graphs and multigraphs), types of navigation available (in-edges, out-edges, ...), and representations of node and edge sequences (arrays, linked lists, sorted sequences, ...).
+Boost also offers its own graph representation class adjacency_list.
+A large number of parameters allow one to choose between variants of graphs (directed and undirected graphs and multigraphs2), types of navigation available (in-edges, out-edges, ...), and representations of vertex and edge sequences